PlasmOwO/heart-attack/README.md

 # :orange_book: Table of contents

-*Work in progress, wait*
+This project is about learning and applying algorithms to predict / group patient based if they will have an heart-attack or not.
+We are going to implement many supervised and unsupervised algorithms and find the best.

+Supervised algorithms :
+* Decision tree
+* Random Forest
+* Adabosst
+* SVM
+* KNN
+* Naive Bayes

+Unsupervised algorithms :
+* K-Means
+* Agglomerative hierarchical clustering
+* DBSCAN
+* HDBSCAN

 # :seedling: Data source

-The datasource we are using is patient having Heart based on somes features.
+The datasource we are using is patient having heart-attack based on somes features.

 # :v: Contributors